-12. A. Default.
+13A.
+Default.
 If Buyers fail to make any payment or to perform any obligation imposed upon them by this

-Contract, Sellers may serve written notice of default upon Buyers, and if such default is not corrected within ten (10) days thereafter, Buyers are deemed in default and Sellers may take one or more of the following actions: re-sell the Premises to another party; maintain a claim for monetary damages for breach of contract; maintain a specific performance action against Buyers; and maintain any other or different remedy allowed by law.
+Contract, Sellers may serve written notice of default upon Buyers, and if such default is not corrected within 10 days thereafter, Buyers are deemed in default and Sellers may take one or more of the following actions: re-sell the Premises to another party; maintain a claim for monetary damages for breach of contract; maintain a specific performance action against Buyers; and maintain any other or different remedy allowed by law.

-B. In the event of the failure of Sellers to perform the obligations imposed upon them by this Contract, Buyers may serve written notice of default upon Sellers and if such default is not corrected within ten (10) days thereafter, Sellers are deemed in default and Buyers may take one or more of the following actions: maintain a claim for monetary damages for breach of contract; maintain a specific performance action against Sellers; and maintain any other or different remedy allowed by law.
+B. In the event of the failure of Sellers to perform the obligations imposed upon them by this Contract, Buyers may serve written notice of default upon Sellers and if such default is not corrected within 10days thereafter, Sellers are deemed in default and Buyers may take one or more of the following actions: maintain a claim for monetary damages for breach of contract; maintain a specific performance action against Sellers; and maintain any other or different remedy allowed by law.

 C. The foregoing remedies in the event of a default are not intended to be exclusive and the parties shall have the right to all other lawful remedies.

-D. In the event of such breach, the non-defaulting party shall be excused from further performance of the Contract, unless such party elects the remedy of Specific Performance.
+D. In the event of such breach, the non-defaulting party shall be excused from further performance of the Contract, unless such party elects the remedy of specific performance.

 E. The prevailing party in any litigation to enforce this Contract, or to recover earnest money, shall be entitled to recover reasonable attorney fees and related costs.

-F. In the event of a dispute over the disposition of earnest money, the earnest money shall continue to be held in the trust account of the escrow agent until: (i) the agent has a written release from all parties consenting to the disposition, or (ii) a civil action is filed, by either the broker or one of the parties, to determine the disposition of the earnest money, at which time payment may be made into court; or (iii) deposit is made with the Illinois Department of Financial Institutions in accordance with the law.
-Similarly, the executed warranty deed shall continue to be held by the escrow agent for such deed until the agent has been provided a written release from all parties consenting to its disposition, or until a civil action is filed, by either the escrow agent or one of the parties, to determine its disposition, at which time the warranty deed may be filed with the court.
+F. In the event of a dispute over the disposition of earnest money, the earnest money shall continue to be held in the trust account of the escrow agent and only released in accordance with applicable Illinois Law.
+14.Notices.

-Notices.
 Any notice, consent or approval required or permitted to be given under this Contract shall be in writing and shall be deemed to have been given:

 i. upon hand delivery to the Party’s address listed above;